Physical Therapy (DPT) Courses

 DPT8150 Neuroanatomy for the Physical Therapist

 This course presents an integrated approach to the general principles of organization and function of the nervous system (autonomic, peripheral and central systems).
-This course features an in-depth look at the human nervous system, through electronic media and cadaveric prosection, live palpation on peers and the use lecture/discussion.
-Normal anatomy is examined in the context of applying it to patient cases, to understand the complex interaction of human tissues (histology), physiology, pathophysiology and other stressors (including environmental interaction, aging and disease processes) that result in physiological responses that may lead to impairments of the human movement system.
-Students are introduced to clinical topics as they relate to neuroscience, including neurological testing, control of posture and balance, pain, muscle tone and spasticity, feedback versus feedforward control, reflex versus voluntary control, control of reaching and locomotion, perception and learning.
+This course features an in-depth look at the human nervous system structures, physiology and some pathology.
+Normal anatomy is examined in the context of applying it to pathology patient cases to understand the complex interaction of human tissues (histology), physiology, pathophysiology, and other stressors (including environmental interaction, aging, and disease processes) that result in physiological responses that may lead to impairments of the human movement system and/or nervous system.
+Students are introduced to clinical topics related to neuroscience, including neurological testing, control of posture and balance, pain, muscle tone, spasticity, feedback, reflex versus voluntary control, locomotion perception, and learning.

 Prerequisite(s): DPT7850.